According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 future diabetes

 I don’t recommend drinking the traditional Glucola drink for your glucose challenge test.
-That stuff is AWFUL and filled with toxic ingredients that I would never recommend ingesting, much less during PREGNANCY!
+That stuff is not great and contains a slew of toxic ingredients that I would never recommend ingesting, much less during PREGNANCY!
 Instead, ask your OB if you can use the Fresh test, which is a MUCH cleaner alternative to Glucola.

 If you’re at higher risk for gestational diabetes, your doctor may test you earlier in your pregnancy.
 Blood sugar that’s higher than normal early in your pregnancy may indicate you have type 1 or type 2 diabetes rather than gestational diabetes.